-Andy Murray Withdraws From French Open 2023
+Andy Murray Withdraws from French Open 2023

-Image of Andy Murray Withdraws From French Open 2023
+Andy Murray Withdraws from French Open 2023

 After failing to regain his best form on clay in recent weeks, Andy Murray withdrew from the Roland Garros qualifying draw.